Ohio leaders recommend delaying Tuesday primary to June 2 - WHIZ News

 Democratic presidential candidates Joe Biden, the former vice president, and U.S. Sen. Bernie Sanders of Vermont are competing for 136 delegates in Ohio, which also has primaries in congressional and and state legislative races, as well as local-issue votes to be decided.

-The recommendation likely means polling places will not open Tuesday, despite LaRose’s assurances as recently as Monday morning that voting was ready to go forward.
+The recommendation could mean polling places will not open Tuesday, despite LaRose’s assurances as recently as Monday morning that voting was ready to go forward.

-“”Suspending in-person voting is a serious matter and we have tried to do everything we could to avoid that”” LaRose said Tuesday.
+“Suspending in-person voting is a serious matter, and we have tried to do everything we could to avoid that,” LaRose said.
 State officials said they had been getting calls from concerned voters and poll workers.

 A Democratic candidate in a contested congressional primary expressed support for the move, saying by email that public health must come first.